kovidgoyal/kitty/docs/index.rst

 * You can select text with kitty even when a terminal program has grabbed the mouse by holding down the :kbd:`shift` key.

+All these actions can be customized in :file:`kitty.conf` as described :ref:`here <conf-kitty-mouse.mousemap>`.

 Font control
 -----------------